awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-ForAllValues with single valued key: Using ForAllValues qualifier with the single-valued condition key {{key}} can be overly permissive.
+ForAllValues with single valued key: Using ForAllValues qualifier with the single-valued condition key can be overly permissive.
 We recommend that you remove ForAllValues:.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Using ForAllValues qualifier with the single-valued condition key {{key}} can be overly permissive.
-We recommend that you remove ForAllValues:.
+"findingDetails": "Using ForAllValues qualifier with the single-valued condition key can be overly permissive.
+We recommend that you remove ForAllValues:."
-"
 ```

 **Resolving the security warning**